aaronbenny0506-lang/custom-subword-tokenizer-sentiment-analysis/README.md

 trained from scratch on only ~4,000 documents for 2 epochs.
-The comparison demonstrates both (a) that a subword tokenizer + embedding pipeline built entirely from scratch *can* learn real semantic structure, and (b) the practical value of pre-trained embeddings, especially on smaller datasets.
+The comparison demonstrates both (a) that a subword tokenizer + embedding pipeline built entirely from scratch *can* learn real semantic structure, and (b) the practical value of pre-trained embeddings especially on smaller datasets.

 Outputs saved to `outputs/`:
-- `comparison_results.csv` — metrics table
+- `comparison_results.csv` : metrics table
-- `comparison_barchart.png` — side-by-side metric comparison
+- `comparison_barchart.png` : side-by-side metric comparison
 - `comparison_confusion_matrices.png`
-- `classification_reports.txt` — full sklearn reports for both pipelines
+- `classification_reports.txt` : full sklearn reports for both pipelines

 ## ⚙️ Setup